pieterbreed/Dynamic-Json-for-.NET/README.markdown

 Dynamic Json is a C# library for parsing JSON strings into CLR objects for which you don't have to pre-define object structures.
 It supports discovery of the JSON objects and types and is also very suitable for use with the C# 4 dynamic type.

+### What is it good for?

+JSON is dynamic technology where C# started out as statically typed, OO technology.

+There is an obvious impedance mismatch here because as C# developers we got lulled into thinking that all data must conform to pre-defined structure.
+We are very used to saying 'this is what my data will always look like' even when that doesn't have to be the case.

+For example: WCF is an awesome technology, writing REST services have never been so easy, but data enters the system only once it's been serialized into objects via classed marked with DataContract attributes, which is essentially the same user-story that we've had for serialization since the early days.

+JSON on the other hand comes from JavaScript which is a dynamically typed language.
+Data can enter the system any way it wants to.

+An example of the kind of problem that is being discussed here is when a report can be broken up into sections.
+An example of a section is a paragraph, or one kind of chart, or another kind of chart and a table.

+None of those types of sections are logically the same type of thing, but they belong together and are interchangable (can come in any order).
+While you can invent a structure that knows how to deal with this situation I'm saying you might not have to.

+C# has become more
+dynamic (.NET 4.0 dynamic types).

 How
 ---
 djson is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php),